AbhignaD/Skill-Sharing-platform-for-team-collaboration-and-knowledge-exchange/README.md

 Password: admin

-For the project Xampp 7.3.28 version have been used.
+For the project Xampp 7.3.28 version has been used.

 Database name - blog_admin_db